Naitsirc98/JavaFox-Web-Browser/README.md

 # JavaFox-Web-Browser
-A simple web browser made in JavaFX
+A simple web browser made in JavaFX.
+It implements PDF viewing support (PDF.js).